 8. Users can freely and openly access the ICOS data and may also contribute.
 Everyone who wants to access, view or download ICOS data products is welcome to do so.
-Any use of data should be properly referenced and acknowledged.
+Any use of data should be properly referenced and acknowledged, and citation guidelines are provided with the downloaded data.
 Some ICOS data users, including atmospheric and ecosystem modellers, also use the Carbon Portal to distribute their research results.
 If you have a data product that is based on ICOS data, you are invited to make your data product available through the Carbon Portal.